3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Extended Applications based on Knowledge Graph

 \subsection{Partial 3D Shape Retrieval}

-In this question, each query is not complete, which is part of the 3D model.
-A partial 3D model retrieval method is required to return a list of complete models from a database that is ranked according to model similarity with the query.
-Here, we proposed an effective framework to handle partial 3D model retrieval, as shown in Fig.\ref{ap1}.
-We first extracted the rendered images from the partial 3D model.
-Then, we extracted the feature vectors based on the ResNet-34 model\cite{DBLP:conf/cvpr/HeZRS16}.
-These features were used to find the similar part entities from the 3D knowledge graph.
-Then, we applied the related information to achieve the related 3D shape as the retrieval results based on these part entities.
-Fig.\ref{partial_retrieval} shows some retrieval examples to prove the feasibility of this method.
+The challenge here entails querying with incomplete 3D models.
+A partial 3D model retrieval system is tasked with returning a ranked list of complete models from a database based on their similarity to the query.
+Addressing this, we introduce an effective framework, as illustrated in Figure \ref{ap1}.
+The process involves extracting rendered images from the partial 3D model, followed by feature vector extraction using the ResNet-34 model \cite{DBLP:conf/cvpr/HeZRS16}.
+These features facilitate the identification of analogous part entities within the 3D knowledge graph.
+Subsequently, we leverage this information to retrieve the relevant 3D shape based on these part entities.
+Figure \ref{partial_retrieval} illustrates retrieval examples, substantiating the feasibility of our method.